NCERT Solutions Class 11 English Telephone Conversation – Free PDF Download

 The name of the poem in the NCERT Solutions for Class 11 English Poetry Chapter 4 refers to the gap between two races due to the variations in skin complexion.
 As the distance between two people cannot be reduced, the poet believes that this discrimination is inevitable.
 The two characters portrayed in this show the truth which lies behind his conviction.
 The lady who was fair-skinned and the poet who was dark-skinned play the character of the oppressor and the oppressed in this poem.

 What will I learn from the NCERT Solutions for Class 11 English Poetry Chapter 4?

-The NCERT Solutions for Class 11 English Poetry Chapter 4 explains the importance of teaching young minds on how to choose cultural harmony over racial discrimination.
+The NCERT Solutions for Class 11 English Poetry Chapter 4 explains the importance of teaching young minds how to choose cultural harmony over racial discrimination.
 By going through this poem, students will be aware that it is the code of conduct which makes one person superior to the other.
 It is an offence to judge others based on their skin complexion.
 It will teach the students that respect should be given to their fellow human beings, irrespective of their skin colour.

 Where can I get the best answers to the NCERT Solutions for Class 11 English Poetry Chapter 4?

-Among the various books present in the market, nothing can be compared with the NCERT Solutions for Class 11 English Poetry Chapter 4 from BYJU’S. By referring to these solutions, students will be able to create quality and accurate answers in the annual exam.
+Among the various books present in the market, nothing can be compared with the NCERT Solutions for Class 11 English Poetry Chapter 4 from BYJU’S. By referring to these solutions, students will be able to write quality and accurate answers in the annual exam.
 These solutions completely adhere to the latest syllabus and guidelines of the CBSE board.
 It will also improve the logical and analytical thinking skills among the Class 11 students, which are important from the exam point of view.